-You are very welcome to come and volunteer at Tent of Nations – we are always happy to have visitors staying at the farm.
-You can read more about the Tent of Nations project and the background to our situation on the rest of this website.
+You are very welcome to come and volunteer at Tent of Nations – we are always happy to have visitors staying at the farm and giving us a helping hand.

-Tent of Nations is a family run farm, growing Olives, Grape vines, Almonds, various vegetables & fruit.
-In total there is around 100 acres of land, and there is also a small poly-tunnel.
-We have a small herd of goats, a horse, a donkey, pigeons, chickens, rabbits and dogs.
-We are in the process of increasing the production of the farm and for this reason, and also because of the economic situation in the West Bank, we are not yet at the point of producing enough crops to make profits from the farm commercially.
+Tent of Nations is based on Daher’s Vineyard, a family-run farm situated on a hilltop about 9km southwest of Bethlehem.
+We grow olives, grapes, almonds, and other fruit & vegetables and keep a selection of animals such as sheep, chickens, pigeons, dogs, and a donkey.
+We are in the process of increasing the production of the farm and for this reason, and due to the economic situation in the West Bank, we are not yet at the point of producing enough crops to make profits from the farm commercially.

-There’s a friendly & fun communal atmosphere at the farm with everyone working together and getting to know each other.
-There’s often a real mix of nationalities among the volunteers and we regularly have visits from other groups who come for day visits, or to just stay a couple of nights.
-Meals are provided for volunteers and everyone at the farm eats together each day.
+The Tent of Nations farm is warmed by a fun and friendly communal atmosphere and offers a space in which everyone can work together.
+With a real mix of nationalities among the volunteers and regular visits from groups who come for day visits and short stays, the farm is characterized by its multi-cultural ebb and flow of people.
+Meals are provided for volunteers and everyone at the farm eats together every day.
 There are normally 4 long term volunteers throughout the year, and we accept short term volunteers from 15th March to 15th November, so there can be from 4 to about 25 volunteers at any time.
-You will find that the most common languages spoken are Arabic, English and German.
+You will find that the most common languages spoken are Arabic, English, and German.

 We ask that you commit to working at least five days a week, for about 8 hours a day.
 You are then free to take time off to travel around the local area and visit the many tourist spots in this historic land.

-The daily routine at the project is to get up around 7am to eat breakfast with the rest of the volunteers.
-Most of the day is then spent working on the farm with breaks for drinking tea, eating lunch, and finishing around 4-5pm.
+Your day will start at 7am sharing breakfast with the rest of the volunteers.
+Most of the day will then be spent working on the farm with breaks for drinking tea, eating lunch, and finishing around 4-5pm.

-You will be staying in a large well equipped marquee tent if it is warm (with paved floors & beds with mattresses).
-The infrastructure at the farm is very simple as we are not allowed to be connected with running water or mains electricity.
-We have composting toilets and also solar heated showers on sunny days, but all our water is collected from rainfall so we have to be careful to not use much.
-We do also have limited electricity, and you can access our wireless internet if you want.
+Volunteers are accommodated in a large well equipped marquee tent (with paved floors, solar-powered lights & beds with mattresses).
+The infrastructure at the farm is very simple as we are not allowed to be connected with running water or the main electricity.

 We accept volunteers between 15th March and 15th November.
-We do not have the infrastructure to provide accomodation to volunteers during the cold winter months, except for 4 long term volunteers.
+We do not have the infrastructure to provide accomodation to volunteers during the cold winter months, except for 4 long term volunteers (who will be accommodated in our renovated caves).
 It is still possible to come as a day volunteer during the winter – particularly to plant trees in January to March, however we cannot provide overnight accommodation so you would have to find somewhere to stay nearby.

-June – The weather is mostly hot, dry and dusty.
-Between 22º-27º.
-On the vineyard it is usually hot during the day and it can get chilly in the evening.
+June/July – The weather is mostly hot, dry, and dusty with temperatures between 22º-27º.
+It can get chilly in the evening.

-August – The weather is mostly hot, dry and dusty.
-Between 26º-32º.
-On the vineyard it is usually hot during the day and it can get chilly in the evening.
+August/September – The weather is mostly hot, dry and dusty with temperatures between 26º-32º.
+It can get chilly in the evening.

-October – The weather is mostly hot, dry and dusty.
-Between 20º-27º.
-On the vineyard it is usually hot during the day and it can get chilly in the evening.
+October/November – The weather is mostly hot, dry and dusty with temperatures between 20º-27º.
+It can get chilly in the evening.

-We therefore really welcome donations towards the cost of food and amenities for volunteers, as this is essential in order to help the project to be sustainable.
+We therefore really welcome donations towards the cost of food and amenities for volunteers, as this is essential in order to help the project sustainable.
 Because of the unique situation in the West Bank, basic necessities like water, electricity, fuel, and food are all very expensive.
 To cover our costs in providing food, electricity & facilities to volunteers we recommend a donation of $70-$100 per week for short visits depending on what you can afford.
 If you are planning on volunteering longer term then we realise you may be on a limited budget and not be able to afford to donate as much.
-For longer visits of more than 1 month, then we recommend a donation of around $170-$200 per month.
-You don’t have to make a donation, but at the moment it is the only thing that makes the project sustainable.
-We are working towards making the project self sufficient in future.
+For longer visits of more than 1 month, we then recommend a donation of around $170-$200 per month.
+You do not have to make a donation, but at the moment it is the only thing that makes the project sustainable.
+We are working towards making the project self-sufficient in future.

 We realise that you are already offering us your time and skills and we would love to be able to offer hospitality for free, but the reality of our situation means that this is really very difficult.
 We hope this doesn’t put you off from visiting – please talk to us about it if so.
 We really want you to feel welcome to visit our farm, learn about our situation, see what we are doing, and hopefully become good friends.
 The bottom line is that the friendship, support and enthusiasm of volunteers is far more important to us than any amount of money.

-You can also find advice about travelling at http://www.fco.gov.uk/en/travel-and-living-abroad/travel-advice-by-country/middle-east-north-africa/israel-occupied
+You can also find advice about travelling at UK Travel Advice.